Fede923/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 # Basics
-In general data access & synchronisation is based on the following rules:
+In general synchronization is based on the following rules:

-* hospital informant: all data associated to the facility (cases)
+* informant: all data associated to the facility (cases)
-* community informant: all data associated to the community (cases)
-* officers: all data associated to the district (cases, events)
+* officers: all data associated to the LGA/district (cases, events)
-* supervisors: all data associated to the region
 * all data that is created by the user
 * all data associated to the above data (contacts, tasks, persons, visits)
 * special case: if an officer has access to a task or contact whose case/event/contact is not available, the association link should be inactive

 # Case
 * whoever created the case or is assigned to it is allowed to access it
-* access by region/district/community/health facility/point of entry of the case
+* supervisors see all cases of their region
+* officers see all cases of their district
+* informants see all cases of their facility

 # Contact
 * whoever created it or is assigned to it is allowed to access it
 * users see all contacts of their cases
-* access by region/district of the contact

 # Visits
 * uses see all visits of the user's contact's persons

 # Event
 * whoever created the event or is assigned to it is allowed to access it
-* access by region/district of the event
+* supervisors see all events of their region
+* officers see all events of their district
 * informants dont see events

 # EventParticipant